breast biopsy

 Complex sclerosing lesion of the breast

-What is a complex sclerosing lesion in the breast?
-Complex sclerosing lesion (CSL), also known as a radial scar, is a non-cancerous growth characterized by an increased number of glands and ducts around a central scar.
-Although non-cancerous, CSL is associated with a small increased risk of developing breast cancer when compared to women without …
+Background: A complex sclerosing lesion (CSL), also known as a radial scar, is a non-cancerous growth characterized by an increased number of glands and ducts around a central scar.
+Although non-cancerous, CSL is associated with a small increased risk of developing breast cancer when compared to women without CSL.
+What are the symptoms of a …

 Read More »